jircs/wbwangk.github.iojirc/Docs/Hyperledger Fabric: A Distributed Operating System for Permissioned Blockchains.md

 Moreover, all peers execute the transactions sequentially (within one block and across blocks).
 The order-execute architecture is illustrated by Fig. 1.

 Existing permissioned blockchains such as Tendermint, Chain, or Quorum typically use BFT consensus [24], provided by PBFT [26] or other protocols for atomic broadcast.
-Nevertheless, they all follow 1
-In many blockchains with a hard-coded primary application, such as Bitcoin, this transaction execution is called “transaction validation.”
-Here we call this step transaction execution to harmonize the terminology.
-Order Execute Update state ● Deterministic (!) execution
-● Persist state on
-all peers
-● Consensus or
-atomic broadcast
-Figure 1: Order-execute architecture in replicated services. the same order-execute approach and implement classical active SMR [27, 48].
+Nevertheless, they all follow the same order-execute approach and implement classical active SMR [27, 48].

 2.2 Limitations of Order-Execute

 The order-execute architecture is conceptually simple and therefore also widely used.
 However, it has several drawbacks when used in a general-purpose permissioned blockchain.
 We discuss the three most significant ones next.

 Sequential execution.
 Executing the transactions sequentially on all peers limits the effective throughput that can be achieved by the blockchain.
 In particular, since the throughput is inversely proportional to the execution latency, this may become a performance